On moist ground, Water Parsnip initially forms a rosette of

 wildflower is found in both sandy and non-sandy wetland habitats.

-The flowers can attract a wide variety of
+The flowers can attract a wide

 insects, including Halictid bees, plasterer bees (Colletes spp.